 Breast cancer is the leading cancer for women in Ohio.
-The American Cancer Society estimates that 11,800 Ohio women will be diagnosed with breast cancer this year and 490 Ohio women will be diagnosed with cervical cancer.
-Early detection is key to increasing an individual's chance of surviving cancer.
-Approximately 64% of women 45 years and older in Ohio are up to date on their mammography screenings.
-Infortunately, being uninsured or underinsured can make it difficult to keep up with cancer screenings.
+The American Cancer Society estimates that 11,800 Ohio women will be diagnosed with breast cancer this year and 490 Ohio women will be diagnosed with cervical cancer.^{xi} Early detection is key to increasing an individual's chance of surviving cancer.
+Approximately 64% of women 45 years and older in Ohio are up to date on their mammography screenings.^{xii} Unfortunately, being uninsured or underinsured can make it difficult to keep up with cancer screenings, and only 29% of Ohio uninsured women are up to date on mammography.
 For these reasons, screening services offered through the BCCP will be a critical resource for thousands of Ohioans.
 We urge you to continue the funding for Ohio BCCP at \$1.19 million per fiscal year.